MUNsdh/readthedocs/docs/source/Creating Web Apps Using Bubble.rst

 First Example: Social Media App
 ===============================

 In this section, we will create an app that can do the same basic functions as most social media apps.
 The user will be able to create posts (with pictures, if they want), like other people's posts, comment on those posts, and reply to those comments.
-We will also implement a "map" feature, which will show where each post was created on a map.

 Creating the Header as a Reusable Element
 -----------------------------------------